Company of the Year Awards Criteria

 Any entries that do not include information under all of these headings will be marked down.
 If appropriate you may include up to three pieces of supporting materials.

-APPLICATION OF TECH / BEST USE OF DATA / APP OF THE YEAR CRITERIA
+APPLICATION OF TECH/BEST USE OF DATA CRITERIA/APP OF THE YEAR AWARDS

 Please provide the judges with a synopsis of the entry.